Oregon State vs. Colorado NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Oregon State and its opponents have combined to score more than 54.5 points in five of eight games this season.
+- Oregon State and its opponents have gone over the current 54-point total in five of eight games this season.

-- Colorado and its opponents have combined to score more than 54.5 points in one game this season.
+- Colorado's games have gone over 54 points in just one opportunity this season.

-- The two teams combine to average 50.8 points per game, 3.7 less than the total in this contest.
+- The combined points per game average of the two teams, 50.8, is 3.2 points fewer than Saturday's over/under.

-- This contest's over/under is 3.4 points more than the 51.1 these two squads combine to surrender per game this season.
+- This contest's total is 2.9 points above the 51.1 these two squads combine to allow per game this season.

-- The Beavers and their opponents have scored an average of 60.8 points per game in 2021, 6.3 more than Saturday's total.
+- Beavers games this season feature an average total of 60.8 points, a number 6.8 points higher than Saturday's over/under.

 Oregon State Stats and Trends

-- Oregon State has played eight games, with five wins against the spread.
+- Oregon State has five wins against the spread in eight games this year.

-- The Beavers have been favored by 10.5 points or more two times this season and have covered the spread in all of them.
+- This season, the Beavers have won ATS in each of their two games as a favorite of 10.5 points or more.

-- Oregon State's games this year have gone over the point total four times in eight opportunities (50%).
+- Oregon State's games this year have gone over the total in four out of eight opportunities (50%).

 - When Oregon State records more than 24.6 points, it is 5-1 against the spread and 5-1 overall.

-- In games that Oregon State piles up over 400.5 yards, the team is 4-1 against the spread and 4-1 overall.
+- When Oregon State piles up over 400.5 yards, the team is 4-1 against the spread and 4-1 overall.

-- The Beavers have turned the ball over 13 times this season, seven more turnovers than the Buffaloes have forced (6).

 - Find the latest spread and moneyline odds for Oregon State at SISportsbook.